 The 20 Keys is a performance improvement system like no other.
 It is template driven so it’s repeatable and objective.
-It engages workgroups and teams in measuring their current performance (baseline) and it provides a way for them to make decisions about what to work on and how best to achieve next-level results.
+It engages people in measuring their current performance (baseline) and it provides a way for them to make decisions about what to work on and how best to achieve next-level results.
 Because of this engagement, the 20 Keys ensures that the work people are doing to improve their processes is relevant to them.
 Relevance and alignment are the two most important aspects of successful operational excellence systems.

-- Learning: Some steps have been taken to improve.
+- Learning: Some steps have been taken.

 - World-Class: The operation is paying careful attention to process performance and innovation is happening.
 The system works, but is not fail safe.